 As it is a backcountry program, we do not have access to washroom facilities.
-At base camp, participants will have access to a wilderness latrine, similar to what you might find backcountry in Algonquin.
-While out on excursions, Voyageurs learn to use a "leave no trace" method.
+At base camp, participants will have access to a wilderness latrine, similar to what you might find in the backcountry in Algonquin.
+For most sites in Temagami, there will also be outdoor latrines.
+However, in the event that there is not one present, Wayfinders will learn to use a "leave no trace" method.